 - 1. Description: a short description of the event - 2.
 Required signers: users that are asked to sign the file named in this block - 3.
 Validation status: indicates whether the named file is waiting for validation - 4.
 Timestamp - 5.
-Hash of previous block - 6.
-Hash of this block
+SHA256 hash of previous block - 6.
+SHA256 hash over this block's index, timestamp, description, signers, validation status and previous hash